shicks/ahep/docs/modules/grace-banker/index.md

 |Time| 15 minutes
 |Freq| Once
 |Cal | T1
-|Supp| Coloring map of Europe
+|Supp| coloring map of Europe
 {:.metadata}

 > Young Women of America, Attention!
-Here’s your chance to serve your country in France
+Here’s your chance to serve your
-> with General Pershing’s Expeditionary Forces!
+> country in France with General Pershing’s Expeditionary Forces!
-{:.nowrap}

 While we call it World War I, it was primarily a European war fought between the Central Powers (Germany, Austria-Hungary, Bulgaria, and Turkey) and the Allies (France, United Kingdom, Belgium, Russia, Italy and the United States).
 Prior to World War II it was called the Great War or, in America sometimes, the European War.
 The “war to end all wars” began in 1914; the United States joined the Allies later in the conflict, in April of 1917.
 Our entry into the war is considered by historians as the first major turning point of the war, breaking the stalemate between the Central Powers and the Allies.
 When the armistice with Germany was declared in November of 1918, the United States had been at war for just over 18 months.

 America fought on the 400+ miles of the Western Front, which stretched across France from the English channel to Switzerland.
 For this activity, print a [map of pre-World War I Europe] that your child(ren) can color (alternatively, you can ask them to do the activity below with [this online map]).
 Ask them to: